Specialties and Expertise

 - Pediatric Hospitalist

-Dr. Nena Osorio is Vice Chair for Quality and Patient Safety and Associate Professor of Clinical Pediatrics in the Department of Pediatrics, Weill Cornell Medicine.
-She is also Associate Attending at NewYork-Presbyterian Hospital/Weill Cornell Medical Center and the NYP Komansky Children's Hospital.
+Dr. Nena Osorio is Vice Chair for Quality and Patient Safety and Professor of Clinical Pediatrics in the Department of Pediatrics, Weill Cornell Medicine.
+She is also Attending Physician at NewYork-Presbyterian Hospital/Weill Cornell Medical Center and the NYP Komansky Children's Hospital.

 Dr. Osorio conducted several Quality Improvement (QI) Projects from 2005 to 2006 including examining length of stay and developing proper identification of attending physician of record for inpatients.
 These projects involved implementing systematic changes in clinical practice to improve the delivery of medical care.